Assess on-premises workloads for migration to Azure

-- The workspace ID and primary key are located in the Log Analytics workspace in the Azure portal.
-Select Settings, and then select the Connected Sources tab.
+The workspace ID and primary key are located in the Log Analytics workspace in the Azure portal.
+Select Settings, and select the Connected Sources tab.

 wget https://raw.githubusercontent.com/Microsoft/OMS-Agent-for-Linux/master/installer/scripts/onboard_agent.sh && sh onboard_agent.sh -w 6b7fcaff-7efb-4356-ae06-516cacf5e25d -s k7gAMAw5Bk8pFVUTZKmk2lG4eUciswzWfYLDTxGcD8pcyc4oT8c6ZRgsMy3MmsQSHuSOcmBUsCjoRiG2x9A8Mg==

-After the MMA is installed, Contoso installs the Dependency agent on the Linux VMs:
+After the Microsoft Monitoring Agent is installed, Contoso installs the Microsoft Dependency Agent on the Linux VMs:

 wget --content-disposition https://aka.ms/dependencyagentlinux -O InstallDependencyAgent-Linux64.bin && sudo sh InstallDependencyAgent-Linux64.bin -s

 Step 6: Run and analyze the VM assessment

 Contoso can now verify machine dependencies and create a group.
 Then, it runs the assessment for the group.

 To determine which machines to analyze, Contoso selects View Dependencies.

 For SQLVM, the dependency map shows the following details: